grobian/carbon-c-relay/README.md

         ;

-If a member in this example fails, all metrics that would go to that members are kept in the queue, waiting for the member to return.
-This is useful for carbon-cache machines where it is desirable that the same metric ends up on the same server always.
+If a member in this example fails, all metrics that would go to that member are kept in the queue, waiting for the member to return.
+This is useful for clusters of carbon-cache machines where it is desirable that the same metric ends up on the same server always.
 The `carbon_ch` cluster type is compatible with carbon-relay consistent hash, and can be used for existing clusters populated by carbon-relay.
-For new clusters, however, it is better to use the `fnv1a_ch` cluster type, for it is faster, and allows to balance over the same address but different ports without an instance number, unlike `carbon_ch`.
+For new clusters, however, it is better to use the `fnv1a_ch` cluster type, for it is faster, and allows to balance over the same address but different ports without an instance number, in constrast to `carbon_ch`.

 Because we can use multiple clusters, we can also replicate without the use of the `forward` cluster type, in a more intelligent way: